hivesolutions/viriatum/README.md

 ### Lua Module

-For an ubuntu linux environment the lua 5.1 development packages must be included using:
+For an Ubuntu Linux environment the Lua 5.1 development packages must be included using:

     apt-get install liblua5.1-0-dev